Why install a faster CPU?

 'Downgrade' to a better OS X:

 If you are running OS X 10.11 El Capitan you really should 'downgrade' to OS X 10.10 Yosemite, a far more robust OS with none of the operating issues and bugs of El Capitan and complete with the ability to setup disk RAID0 striped volumes mysteriously deleted by Apple from Disk Utility in El Capitan.
 RAID0 is a great technology which will double your disk input/output speeds for paired drives, HDD or SSD.
+OS X Sierra, 10.12, is also known to be stable.

 Payment should be made before shipping your processor tray to me.